-Sunday, 22 April, is the 55th World Day of Prayer for Vocations Listening, discerning, and living: these lie at the heart of Pope Francis' message.
-Pope Francis said this year is a special year for
+Sunday, 25th April, is the 58th World Day of Prayer for Vocations

+Listening, discerning, and living: these lie at the heart of Pope Francis' message.

-Pope Francis God calls you to make definitive choices, and He has a plan for each of you: to discover that plan and to respond to your vocation is to move toward personal fulfilment."
-He reminds us that God never ceases to call men and women to follow Him.
-"We are not victims of chance or swept up in a series of unconnected events; on the contrary, our life and our presence in this world are the fruit of a divine vocation," He reminds us that the mystery of the Incarnation shows that God constantly "comes to encounter us," even in troubled times.
-"In the diversity and the uniqueness of each and every vocation, personal and ecclesial, there is a need to listen, discern and live this word that calls to us from on high and, while enabling us to develop our talents, makes us instruments of salvation in the world and guides us to full happiness."
-A listening heart Pope Francis makes it clear that "God comes silently" and that, without a listening heart, His voice can be "drowned out" by the distractions of daily life.
+"The Lord's call is not an intrusion of God in our freedom; it is not a "cage" or a burden to be borne.
+On the contrary, it is the loving initiative whereby God encounters us and invites us to be part of a great undertaking.
+He opens before our eyes the horizon of a greater sea and an abundant catch."

+"God calls you to make definitive choices, and He has a plan for each of you: to discover that plan and to respond to your vocation is to move toward personal fulfilment."
+Pope Francis

+A listening heart

+Pope Francis makes it clear that "God comes silently" and that, without a listening heart, His voice can be "drowned out" by the distractions of daily life.

 "Nowadays listening is becoming more and more difficult, immersed as we are in a society full of noise, overstimulated and bombarded by information...
 This prevents us from pausing and enjoying the taste of contemplation, reflecting serenely on the events of our lives, going about our work with confidence in God's loving plan, and making a fruitful discernment."

 He says that we need "to listen carefully to his word and the story of his life, but also to be attentive to the details of our own daily lives".

+Discernment

-Discernment Turning to spiritual discernment, Pope Francis notes that this is "a process by which a person makes fundamental choices, in dialogue with the Lord and listening to the voice of the Spirit, starting with the choice of one's state in life".
+Turning to spiritual discernment, Pope Francis notes that this is "a process by which a person makes fundamental choices, in dialogue with the Lord and listening to the voice of the Spirit, starting with the choice of one's state in life".

 He says the Christian vocation always has a prophetic dimension since current events in a person's life and in the world must be examined "in the light of God's promise."

 "Every Christian ought to grow in the ability to "read within" his or her life, and to understand where and to what he or she is being called by the Lord, in order to carry on his mission."

-Living Your vocation Pope Francis then adds a note of urgency.
+Living Your vocation

+Pope Francis then added a note of urgency.

 "Vocation is today!
 The Christian mission is now," he says.

 "Each one of us is called - whether to the lay life in marriage, to the priestly life in the ordained ministry, or to a life of special consecration - in order to become a witness of the Lord, here and now."

 Everyone is called to live their vocation, the Pope emphasises, and there is no reason to fear God's call, even to a life consecrated to God's kingdom.

 "It is beautiful - and a great grace - to be completely and forever consecrated to God and the service of our brothers and sisters."